 The Combined Specialization's strengths are in the integration of science and practice and in its commitment to diversity.
 These are exemplified by the specialization's philosophy and curriculum.
 Courses in Evidence-Based Practice (PSY 6150 and PSY 6750), a three-semester course sequence in Diversity Issues in Treatment and Assessment (PSY 6290, 6291, & 6292), and clinical training that builds upon the foundation provided in the integrated practicum with children, adolescents and adults (PSY 7350) are among its core training experiences.

-Students in the program are funded with tuition awards and stipends.
+Students in the specialization are funded with tuition awards and stipends.
 Receive more information about applications and admission requirements, department research, and Logan.
-The program even offers a sample of a week-in-the-life.
-Applicants and students can find a complete program overview including program aims, policies, evaluation criteria and more in the current Combined Clinical/Counseling Program handbook.
+The specialization even offers a sample of a week-in-the-life.
+Applicants and students can find a complete specialization overview including specialization aims, policies, evaluation criteria and more in the current Combined Clinical/Counseling specialization handbook.
 Start your journey to a PhD today!

-Our doctoral program has been continuously accredited by the American Psychological Association since 1975 (formerly as the Combined Clinical/Counseling/School program).
-See student admissions, outcomes, and other data for the program.
+Our doctoral specialization has been continuously accredited by the American Psychological Association since 1975 (formerly as the Combined Clinical/Counseling/School specialization).
+See student admissions, outcomes, and other data for the specialization.
 Questions regarding accreditation and complete information on those guidelines and principles are available through: